CLI & REST API Reference

 --resize-modeResize mode when aspect ratio differs: stretch, fit, or fill (default: stretch)

 --audio-codecaac, alac, or pcm.
-CLI has no separate track/channel selector flags.
+CLI has no separate track selector flag.

 --audio-passthroughPass audio through unchanged (default)